AdobeDocs/commerce-merchant-services.en/help/product-recommendations/events.md

 ## Data types and events

-There are two types data used in Product Recommendations:
+There are two types of data used in Product Recommendations:

 - **Behavioral** - Data from a shopper's engagement on your site, such as product views, items added to a cart, and purchases.
 - **Catalog** - Product metadata, such as name, price, availability, and so on.